-In our latest article, RABI’s Director of Finance, David Locke, looks at some of the challenges charity FDs face in modernising the finance function, and explains how their deployment of a new cloud-based solution, Sage Intacct, supported by Percipient, is driving best practice, enhancing reporting and increasing transparency to stakeholders.
+David Locke, Director of Finance at RABI, looks at some of the challenges charity FDs face in modernising the finance function and explains how their deployment of a new cloud-based solution, Sage Intacct, supported by Percipient, is driving best practice, enhancing reporting and increasing transparency to stakeholders.

 These issues were at the centre of RABI’s decision to move to a cloud platform as part of a digital transformation of its financials.

 Having served the farming community since 1860, providing financial support, practical care and guidance to farmers, farmworkers and dependants across all generations, RABI, needed to update its systems.

 The charity selected Sage Intacct based on its leading-edge native cloud design, reporting functionality, project accounting, and ability to integrate with other systems.
 Deployment partner and consultancy Percipient was a natural choice for us, based on its experience and expertise in the charities sector.

 As a result of a genuine two-way partnership and investment of resources in the crucial design phase, the solution went live on time and within budget.
 With Sage Intacct, the farming charity is aiming to improve RABI’s closing period, as a result of streamlined processes and ease and quality of reporting, while better analysis of income and expenditure is boosting visibility.
 This is particularly important as regulatory requirements mandate transparency to demonstrate the breakdown of income.